Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 of fields and field values defined in this template.
 You can always add or remove fields or fine-tune the field settings afterwards.

--  |SYSPRODUCTNAME|-wide Templates: these are templates that have been defined by the administrators of the |SYSPRODUCTNAME| site because it is expected that most project needs them.
+-  Tuleap-wide Templates: these are templates that have been defined by the administrators of the Tuleap site because it is expected that most project needs them.
 It is also a way to ensure a certain level of harmonization across projects that will make developers' life easier.
-The list of available templates may vary from one |SYSPRODUCTNAME| site to another but you will typically find templates for Bugs, Tasks, etc. A specific tracker called "Empty" allows you to create a virgin tracker with no predefined fields other than the minimal set of required fields.
+The list of available templates may vary from one Tuleap site to another but you will typically find templates for Bugs, Tasks, etc. A specific tracker called "Empty" allows you to create a virgin tracker with no predefined fields other than the minimal set of required fields.
 See